flexbox/talks/README.md

 ## Current Active Topics

+### React Native and React Native Web 🆕

+Publish cross-platform applications is an old problem like the web.
+In 2019, Twitter has deployed its new version with a single codebase!
+What are their secrets ?
+Investigation…

 ### Static websites in the era of Headless CMS 🆕

 Static sites rebuild on every change, but that’s actually far less often than a classic server-hosted web application (which rebuilds on every request).
 With a `JAMstack` you can use JavaScript, APIs, and Markup to deploy fast and secure website.
 Come learn how to glue together `GitHub`, `Gatsby`, `Contentful` and `Netlify`.